au-williams/discord-bot/readme.md

   });
   ```

   _Listeners handle actions.
-The key is a Discord event or interaction from the `Interactions<object>` object.
+The key is a Discord event or interaction from the `Interactions` object.
 The value is a `Listener` object that will be executed when the key is emitted by Discord.
 Listeners that only set a function can use the function as the value and it will be wrapped in a Listener by the framework automatically.
 You can use an array to define multiple Listener values for a single key.
 You can customize the Listener with the following setters ..._

   | Setters                | Required | Purpose                                                             |
   | ---------------------- | -------- | ------------------------------------------------------------------- |